 Contact: sfa@marshall.edu; 304-696-3162

 Location: Old Main, Room 116

+Hours: Monday - Friday, 8:00 a.m 5:00 p.m.

+Cost: N/A

 Information: Our primary objective is to assist you in planning for and meeting your educational costs.
 Financial assistance in the form of scholarships, grants, loans, and work-study is available to full and part-time students who qualify.